Connect with us

 “It’s not about me, it’s about the team,” said Monk.

-“It's about doing the best for Middlesbrough Club.
-It's about three points and doing the best we can to get the result in the next game, a difficult game.”
+“It’s about doing the best for Middlesbrough Football Club.
+It’s about three points and doing the best we can to get the result in the next game, a difficult game.”

-One of Monk's former players at Leeds, Kalvin Phillips says he thought Monk's year in charge was a good one: “We put ourselves on the map as a really good team in the .”
+One of Monk’s former players at Leeds, Kalvin Phillips says he thought Monk’s year in charge was a good one: “We put ourselves on the map as a really good team in the Championship.”

 Monk said he was pleased with what he was able to achieve in his time at Leeds and says he will always remember the fans that stuck by him throughout his tenure.